dzakyputra/dzakyputra-com/content/blog/get-comfortable-with-discomfort.md

 'Hometown' was a strange concept for me, even until now.

-When I move to a new city, the discomfort kicks in.
+When I moved to a new city, the discomfort kicks in.
 Having to navigate a new place, meet strangers, and not knowing anyone, it sucks.

 <!-- This week start my new job, feeling uncomfortable again -->
 For the past two weeks, I have felt it again, the unfamiliarity and discomfort of a new place (I started a new job).